dohoa00248/User-management-application/README.md

-# rename .env.example to .env and npm start in terminal
+# rename .env.example to .env and npm start in terminal to run app